mjryan253/corp-spend-tracking-politics/README.md

    - Use default settings during installation
    - Set password for 'postgres' user to 'postgres'
    - Run the setup script: `python setup_postgres.py` or double-click `setup_postgres.bat`
+   - Configure your database credentials in the `.env` file

 5. Run migrations:
 ```bash